 - Marketing Principles

-These are assessed by examinations set by the British Computer Society and regulated by Ofqual.
+These are assessed by examinations set by the Chartered Institute of IT and regulated by Ofqual.
 Apprentices must pass all three modules.

 Duration: 14 months